IN July 2016 I read the book about the 25 entrepreneurs, who changed business as we know it. Here are some comments and points for inspiration .

 - When travelling or visiting, always bring some gift or something to share (chocolate, biscuits, a bottle…it should be something from your region)

-- Simply be like that, not only do your work well but do more and please the people.
-When did you last offer someone chips or give a massage?
+- Simply be like that – not only do your work well but do more and please the people.
+When did you last offer someone chips or gave them a massage?

 4, Drop off

 ‘I stopped attending the compulsory subjects that were far from my interest and instead attended lectures that I liked.’
 Steve Jobs

 He took caligraphy lectures, which influenced the design of Mac computers

 Sometimes you should go back and reconnect the dots.